2-REC/unity-state-engine/README.md

 * `UseContinue`: Resume the game from a previous state.
 * `QuitGame`: Leave the game.

-Additionally, other common global *actions* include:
+Additionally, other common global actions include:
 * `QuitLevel`: Leave the current level.
 * `SaveGame`: Save the game in its current state.

-The `EndLevel` and `QuitLevel` *actions* must be handled in the "level" state directly.\
+The `EndLevel` and `QuitLevel` actions must be handled in the "*level*" state directly.\
-All the other *actions* except `StartLevel` can be handled in the "level" state, or handled independently in different states.
+All the other actions can be handled independently in any state.

 Actions are described in more details in ...(TODO: LINK STATE CONTROLLER).

+An example of a game graph is presented in the sample projects(TODO: LINK "Samples").

 ## States